Special Collections materials do not circulate and may only be consulted in the Special Collections Reading Room on the fourth floor.

 Digital photography without a flash is permitted at the discretion of the department.
 Researchers must receive permission from the department to photograph materials.

 All photocopying or scanning will be conducted by departmental staff.

 Photocopies or scans may be made at the discretion of the department.
 Rare books will not be photocopied, but scans may be made at the discretion of the department.
 Requests to reproduce fragile material will be declined if reproduction would damage the materials.
 Reproductions will not be made for material where a digital facsimile is available online.

 Reproduction requests will be honored in the order in which they are received.
 Please be prepared to wait four to six weeks for delivery.
 The department reserves the right to decline reproduction requests due to limited staffing.

 Reproductions will be provided as digital files unless other arrangements are made with staff at the time of the request.
 Additional fees may apply based on the size, condition, and format of the materials requested.
 If additional fees apply, a quote will be provided to the researcher prior to reproduction of materials.

 All materials are made available for the sole purpose of research and study.
 Permission to examine materials is not an authorization to duplicate or publish them.

-When citing materials from the department, please use the following preferred citation format:
+When citing materials from the department, please use the following preferred format for providing credit:

-Description of item - use dates and other clearly identifying information, Title of Collection, Box number, Folder number.
-Archives and Special Collections Department, Tarlton Law Library, University of Texas School of Law.
+For Archives: Description of item – use dates and other clearly identifying information, Title of Collection, Box Number, Folder Number.
+Special Collections Department, Tarlton Law Library, University of Texas School of Law.

-The Archives and Special Collections Department would be pleased to receive complimentary copies of publications that have made use of its resources.
+The Special Collections Department would be pleased to receive complimentary copies of publications that have made use of its resources.